eziegler11/note-taking-app/README.md

 Here are a few screenshots of the app functionality:

-![Main page of the note app](Assets/Screenshot_1.png)
+![Main page of the note app](Assets/Screenshot_1.png) Main page of the note app
 ![Adding a new note](Assets/Screenshot_2.png)
+Adding a new note
-![Inserting text into a note](Assets/Screenshot_3.png)
+![Inserting text into a note](Assets/Screenshot_3.png) Inserting text into a note
-![Saving a note and displaying it after save](Assets/Screenshot_4.png)
+![Saving a note and displaying it after save](Assets/Screenshot_4.png) Saving a note and displaying it after save

 ## License